toddbranch/ECE382/datasheets/open_source.md

 ## Using a Library As-Is

-To use an existing library, all you need to do is clone it:
+To use an existing library, all you need to do is clone it.
+Navigate to your project folder and:

 `git clone <REPO URL>`

 If you want to update your version with the most current changes to the library:

 `git pull origin master`

+Now that you have it in your project folder, include it:

+`#include REPO_NAME/REPO_NAME.h`

 ## Making Modifications to a Library